theritz/planetoids/README.md

 - plot them in a 3D matrix in relation to Earth
 - use clustering to see if we can identify known planetoid 'families'

 The code uses the file 'mpcorb_extended.json' from the working dir.
-The file itself you can find at the MPC site here https://www.minorplanetcenter.net/data
+The file itself you can find at the MPC site here https://www.minorplanetcenter.net/data.
+If the file takes too long to load you can simply cut out data taking care not to mess up the json structure.

 _This research has made use of data and/or services provided by the International Astronomical Union's Minor Planet Center._